nrfconnect/sdk-nrfxlib/nrf_modem/doc/gnss_interface.rst

 For a possible position fix using only three satellites, GNSS must have a reference altitude that has been updated in the last 24 hours.
 The reference altitude is obtained from one of the following sources:

-* A GNSS fix using five or more satellites.
-   In the subsequent time window following the fix using five satellites, any fix that uses five or more satellites results in the extension of the 24-hour time window.
+* A GNSS fix using five or more satellites - In the subsequent time window following the fix using five satellites, any fix that uses five or more satellites results in the extension of the 24-hour time window.
-* A-GPS assistance data.
-   The assistance data is injected to GNSS using the :c:type:`nrf_modem_gnss_agps_data_location` A-GPS data location struct, as shown in the example code below:
+* A-GPS assistance data - The assistance data is injected to GNSS using the :c:type:`nrf_modem_gnss_agps_data_location` A-GPS data location struct, as shown in the example code below:

   .. code-block:: c